-ESD is doing four separate phases of rule-making to create the rules that will clarify and implement the new law.
-The first phase of rule-making is complete, the second phase is underway, and the third and fourth phases will take place in 2019.
-Simultaneously, ESD is also developing an online system for employers to calculate and remit premiums and for employees to calculate and apply for benefits.
+ESD is doing six separate phases of rule-making to create the rules that will clarify and implement the new law.
+ESD is also developing an online system for employers to calculate and remit premiums and for employees to calculate and apply for benefits.
 Until the rule-making and technology development is complete, many questions about the law will remain unanswered.

 ESD is actively seeking employer input in the rule-making and technology development process.
 The following resources provide information about how you give feedback and get updates as ESD rolls out the new law.

 - Register for email updates from ESD about paid family and medical leave.